lisamariepritchett/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/hist_mean-1.png)<!-- -->

 Steps per day is distributed around about 10,000 steps per day.
 There are a couple of days with near 20,000 steps or more.
 We also see 10 days with near 0 steps.
-Some of these are missing values and are pulling the mean down away from the median.
+Some of these are because there were missing values in the data for steps in 5 minute intervals, and when missing values were ignored in summations it led to several days with zero steps.
+These days are pulling the observed mean and median down away from the true distribution of steps per day.

 ## What is the average daily activity patatern?